USA Storm Chasing Expedition - 24 April, 2010

 More trees split in two.

 A local clearing a tree.
 (It has a bee hive inside).
-I was not sticking around for long.
+I was not sticking around

 Watch out for the swarm (he went running soon after).